Kyvvu

 For end-customers: free proof-of-value

 If you're deploying AI agents in a regulated industry, we offer a scoped, no-cost proof-of-value in your environment.
-We deploy the Kyvvu Engine alongside one or more of your agents, work with you to define policies on paths aligned with your internal rules and AI Act obligations, and produce a structured report on what we observed and enforced.
+We deploy the engine alongside one of your agents, write policies on paths following your internal rules and AI Act obligations, and hand you a runnable enforcement layer plus a report for your CISO, legal team, or auditor.

 • Kyvvu runs on your infrastructure — your data stays with you